jhades/angular2-redux-store/README.md

 # TODO

- - typings
+ - example with Http
- - save on success
  - middleware mechanism
  - logging middleware
  - undo /redo middleware?
+ - typings

 ### If building the library and examples on Windows